01Sandwich Spreads and Condiments

 Super-sized jars of mayo, peanut butter and other condiments make perfect sense in commercial kitchens, but they don't make much sense in the home kitchen.
 Why?
 Aside from the fact that you probably won't be able to finish them off before the use-by date, you have to consider the potential for contamination.

 Every time someone sticks a spoon, knife (or finger) into the container to scoop some out is a chance to introduce bacteria and other contaminants.
-Think about all the gross things you could be eating by the time you finally get around to finishing off that bottle, and we're betting those normal-size bottles suddenly seem like the better deal.
+Think about all the gross things you could be eating by the time you finally get around to finishing off that bottle or jar, and we're betting those normal-size condiments suddenly seem like the better deal.

 Unless you do a ton of baking, those big 25- or 50-lb. bags of flour just aren't a good buy — even if they are cheaper.
 Since the oils in whole wheat flour go rancid quickly, it'll only keep in the pantry for one to three months, according to the Whole Grains Council.